-Finally, Afrobarometer Working Papers are full length analytical pieces, usually between 20 and 40 pages, that are typically being developed for publication in academic journals, books or other publishable academic research literature.
+Finally, Afrobarometer Working Papers are full-length analytical pieces, usually 20-40 pages long, that are typically being developed for publication in academic journals, books, or other academic research literature.
 The policy and/or research topics covered, as well as the nature of the methods used, will vary, but the analytical sophistication of this type of research publication will remain exceptionally high.
 The papers may interpret descriptive statistics in local context, compare one country with another, compare trends over time in one or more countries, or test general explanations about why surveyed Africans think and act as they do.
 The intended audiences usually include more analytically-trained policy makers, users from the donor community, and academics and researchers.

-The documents to be presented during disseminations - including Media Briefings, Press Releases, Afrobarometer Dispatches and Summaries of Results - are discussed in further detail in Section 9.4.
-In addition, detailed guidelines and templates for the production of each of these documents will be shared with all partners.
+The documents to be disseminated - including Media Briefings, Press Releases, Dispatches, and Summaries of Results - are discussed in further detail in Section 9.4.
+In addition, detailed guidelines and templates for the production of each of these documents are shared with all partners.

-Note that before any document can be printed and distributed under the name of the Afrobarometer, it must be reviewed and approved by a Core Partner.
-As discussed elsewhere, when preparing Bulletins for releasing results, National Partners must allow adequate time for Core Partner review.
+Note that before any document can be printed and distributed under the name of Afrobarometer, it must be reviewed and approved by a Core Partner.
+As discussed elsewhere, when preparing documents for releasing results, National Partners must allow adequate time for Core Partner review.